Bluebird Multipack Episode 1 Gold Cards (1999)

 The first ten cards have portrait orientation, and depict major characters from ‘The Phantom Menace’.
 The remaining cards are of a landscape orientation, and, generally speaking, depict scenes from the movie in approximate chronological order.
 The image on the back of each card is a simplified, line-drawing glow-in-the-dark version of a picture related to the photograph image on the front.

-Also included in the gallery of cards and chip packages below are some cardboard shelf advertisements, and a segment from a roll of a plastic, repeating banner (approx 41cm tall) – presumably this could be cut to length to be used in a variety of displays.
-And finally, a large advertising poster, with, curiously minimal branding, seen only in the bottom right corner
+Also included in the gallery of cards and chip packages below are some cardboard shelf advertisements, a magazine advertisement, and a segment from a roll of a plastic, repeating banner (approx 41cm tall) – presumably this could be cut to length to be used in a variety of displays.
+And finally, a large advertising poster, with, curiously minimal branding, seen only in the bottom right corner.